dsshen/Heighway-Dragon/README.md

-# Header
-This repository contains source code for the production build of (app name).

-The live site can be viewed here.
+This repository contains source code for a web page that generates a Heighway dragon curve in SVG graphics.
+The live site can be viewed [here](https://github.com/dsshen/Heighway-Dragon/).